Merge PDF Documents using .NET PDF Library

 PdfMergeOptions mergeOptions = new PdfMergeOptions();

-//Enable Optimize Resources
+//Enable Optimize Resources.

 mergeOptions.OptimizeResources = true;

-//Merges PDFDocument
+//Merges PDFDocument.

 PdfDocument.Merge(finalDoc, mergeOptions, source);

-//Saves the final document
+//Save the final document.

 finalDoc.Save("Sample.pdf");